-- 1. Store the kit at 4°C upon receipt. - 2.
-It is highly recommended that solutions be used as soon as possible after rehydration. - 3.
-Store 1x assay buffer at 4°C. - 4.
-Keep rehydrated solution of Standard, Biotinylated peptide, Antibody and HRP at 4°C.
+- 1. Store the kit at 4°C upon receipt. - It is highly recommended that solutions be used as soon as possible after rehydration. - 3.
+Store 1x assay buffer at 4°C. - Remove any unneeded strips from antibody-coated plate, reseal them in ziplock foil and keep at 4°C. - Keep rehydrated solution of Standard, Biotinylated peptide, Antibody and SA-HRP at 4°C.